New York Joint Custody Lawyers

 In the state of New York, there are two types of custody.
 The first is referred to as physical custody.
 This is the form of custody that is granted to the parent who own the primary domicile of the child.
 Although physical custody is rarely granted to both parents, due to the fact that the majority of cases appearing before the Family Courts involve parents who have physically separated, it is usually still possible for the non-custodial parent to visit the child or even have them live at their home on a limited basis.
 Courts will almost always grant visitation privileges to the physically non-custodial parent, barring some kind of serious aggravating circumstance.

 The other form of custody is what’s known as legal custody.
-This involves the ability of parents to make decisions materially affecting the child’s well being as well as the ability to veto decisions made by the other parent in cases where those decisions may run contrary to the best interests of the child.
+This involves the ability of parents to make decisions materially affecting the child’s well being as well as the ability to veto decisions made by the other parent in cases where those decisions may run contrary to the interests of the child.

 In New York, it is possible for both parents to be granted joint legal custody.
 However, this is unlikely to be granted once the parties have appeared before the Family Court.
-This is because the court is reluctant to grant joint custody in cases where there is demonstrated hostility between the parties or any indication that they will not be able to work together in the best interest of the child.
+This is because the court is reluctant to grant joint custody in cases where there is demonstrated hostility between the parties or any indication that they will not be able to work together in the interest of the child.